Pratik08052002/delta-demos/README.md

 # delta-demos
-This is Demo for git and github classes
+This is Demo for git and github classes.